 I used Shabus in the past and had a good experience.
 I was even able to pay for the ride via Paypal, which was nice.
 Though, it looks like their website is in Hebrew only.
 You can try contacting them directly through email – [email protected] – if you want to use their service.

 If you want to get from Tel Aviv to Jerusalem on Shabbat, go to the Tel Aviv Central Bus Station and get a sherut taxi from there.
 Sherut taxi is a shared taxi.
-The taxis stand outside the station, at the eastern part of the station.
-Ask where is the sherut to Jerusalem and hop on.
-The price is 35 Shekels, and the shared taxi leaves once it’s full.
+The taxis wait outside the eastern edge of the station.
+Ask where the sherut to Jerusalem is and hop on.
+The price is 35 shekels per person, and the shared taxi leaves once it’s full.
+Update: Last time I checked, there were some people who took over the taxi station.
+They have large white minibusses, and they persuade you to get on their minibuses instead of the taxis.
+I’d recommend not getting into trouble and going with them if they insist.
+They also charge 35 shekels, and they take you to Ha-Nevi’im Street in Jerusalem.

 Because Eilat is so far away from other parts of Israel, buses usually leave Eilat a bit before the Shabbat ends (around 1:30-3:30 PM).
 Also, some buses arrive in Eilat after the Shabbat has entered.
 You should check on the Egged site to see if, maybe, the line you want leaves before Shabbat ends or arrives after it begins.
 Use my guide to buying bus tickets to Eilat online.
 You can also connect to the Facebook group “Hitchhikers in Eilat and the south” and see if someone can give you a lift.
 Also, if you’re planning on flying into Eilat, usually, the cheapest time to fly is on Shabbat.

-Renting a car isn’t the cheapest way, but could be profitable if you’re traveling as a family or group of friends.
-My family rent a car quite often through Shlomo Sixt, and it is affordable.
+Renting a car isn’t the cheapest way, but it could be profitable if you’re traveling as a family or group of friends.
+My family rents a car quite often through Shlomo Sixt, and it is affordable.
 The only thing that costs a lot is the fuel, but that is also not TOO much.
 You can pick up the car on Friday morning and return it on Sunday.
 Three days of rental should cost around 400-600 ILS (about 125-190 dollars), not including fuel and other expenses.
+Make sure to check if there is a kilometer distance limit.

 How to get to Ben Gurion Airport on Shabbat?

 Another issue is how to get to Ben Gurion Airport on Shabbat.
-Trains and buses aren’t working on Shabbat, but there are other options than taking a taxi.
+Trains and buses aren’t working on Shabbat.

 Make sure to give them a phone number that can receive calls within Israel because the driver might want to get in touch with you on the day of the pick-up, especially if the address you give is tricky.